 - Does my team understand how to best use the federal payroll tax deduction tables?

-- Will the Additional Medicare Tax still apply in 2018?
+- Will the Additional Medicare Tax still apply?

 - Is my department well trained on 941 filing?